Clip Strips

 The Schwa Sound

-SchwaSymbolChairBe Aware of Schwa:
+SchwaSymbolChairBe Aware – Notice Schwa:

 In words with more than one syllable, one syllable is stressed or given more emphasis.
 Other syllables are unstressed, or unaccented.
 The schwa sound can occur in an unaccented syllable, so it is heard more often in words with more than one syllable.
-Notice that schwa can be present in words with consonant -le, open or closed syllables alike.

 SchwaCard